Buying a pH Meter

 computers, controllers, and data networks.

-Can I just use a cheap ph meter?
-What about a pH test kit?
+Can I just use a cheap pH meter?
+What about just using a pH test kit?

 For most people who are taking routine measurements outside of a laboratory—measuring

 the pH of wine or of an aquarium for example—an inexpensive but carefully